openebs-archive/openebs-docs/docs/upgrade.md

 ```
 kubectl get pv
 ```
-Upgrade the PV that needs to be upgraded.
-Use the following command.
+Upgrade the PV that must be upgraded by using the following command.
 ```
 ./oebs_update.sh pvc-48fb36a2-947f-11e8-b1f3-42010a800004 openebs-storage